 That is why many website owners devote countless hours to making sure that their sites work as quickly and smoothly as possible.
 They also hire consultants to fix problems, or redesign the entire site.
 The larger sites even have one or more tech experts on staff just to make sure the site runs smoothly.

 In my years as a solo web publisher, I had better uses for my funds than hiring a staffer to fix my site, so I had to teach myself how to do it.

 And I’d like to share that knowledge with you.

 Most of my experience is with WordPress, but the tools I use work independent of WordPress and can be used to diagnose the problems on most sites.

-Rather than installing software to diagnose my websites, I rely on four online tools which identify problems:
+Rather than installing software to diagnose my websites, I rely on three online tools which identify problems:

 You use these online tools by giving each tool a page from your site and then asking the tool to run its tests.
 Depending on how your site is designed, you might need to use the tools multiple times to test several pages, including the home page, content pages, and whichever pages are most popular with visitors.

-Each of the four tools will help you identify different problems with your site.
+Each of the three tools will help you identify different problems with your site.

 Given the variety of web platforms, it’s hard to say what problems will be listed, and so I can’t suggest how to respond.
 I do, however, have one useful bit of advice.
 Here’s what I do whenever I encounter a problem for the first time: I Google the error message.